 Directly behind our property, there are dead trees and debris that have been left unattended for years.
 The owners of the club claim that they will maintain an upscale facility, however, they are presently neglecting the present one.

 (Public Comment Letter 69, pg.
 1, Gloria and Arthur Goldstein, 4/2/2018)

-Comment noted and is being resolved by the Applicant.
+Comment noted.
+The Applicant reports that this situation is being resolved.